 When they’re summoned you, and each clone, deals 45% of the damage you normally would with those damaging Monk abilities.
 In the past there have been mechanics that increased how much damage they deal, and this expansion we have Coordinated Offensive, WHICH ONLY INCREASES THEIR DAMAGE WHEN THEY’RE MANUALLY FIXATED.

 Once you press your Storm, Earth, and Fire button to summon them, it changes to SEF:Fixate.
 Once you press the button again and they are fixated for the remainder of the time they are active.
 THERE IS NO WAY TO UN-FIXATE THEM.
 When they are fixated they stop bouncing around to other targets, so you will not generate any additional Mark of the Crane stacks unless you are generating them yourself or fixating them on another target.
 You can, this way, focus their damage into a single target in situations where you need them to.
 You can also use this to centralize them in a group of mobs for maximum AOE coverage once you have enough Mark of the Crane stacks, as they will always look to stand behind their targets, which can put them at the edge of a group of mobs and sometimes miss hitting a target with Spinning Crane Kick or Whirling Dragon Punch.
-If the target they are fixated on dies they will attack another target, but both remain fixated to that new target.

 How to: Single Target